 - You must not drive for 6 8 weeks after surgery.
-Your car insurance may be invalid if you are involved in an accident. - At your 6 week follow-up visit, ask your cardiologist/internist when you can start to drive. - Wear your seat belt at all times.
+Your car insurance may be invalid if you are involved in an accident. - At your 6-week follow-up visit, ask your cardiologist/internist when you can start to drive. - Always wear your seat belt.